 No matter how smooth and cordial the discussion of your employment contract goes, you should insist on getting all of the terms of your employment or practice membership in writing.
 This significantly reduces the potential for mistakes and misunderstandings.

-Although these manuals are not a substitute for legal advice from qualified health care counsel experienced in representing physician clients, they provide a thorough description of basic contract terms typically found in employment agreements.
+Although the physician-group practice employment agreement (PDF, members only) and physician-hospital employment agreement (PDF, members only) manuals are not a substitute for legal advice from qualified health care counsel experienced in representing physician clients, they provide a thorough description of basic contract terms typically found in employment agreements.
 They also explain the significance of provisions and language that benefits the physician employee.
 You can use these resources to find examples of language that may be problematic to the physician employee.

 While hiring a lawyer to review a contract is an added cost, the consequences of signing a long-term contract you don’t understand can be much more taxing on your career and your pocketbook.